-An additional loading is provided to schools:
+An additional loading is provided to campuses:

 - that receive EAL Index funding

-- have an SFO below 1.4
+- have an SFO weighting below 1.4 (this equates to an SFO density greater than .547)

 - have 10 or more refugee students enrolled.

 In these cases the school is provided with funding for the refugee students at an SFO weighting of 1.4.